-Coronavirus: Why Italy couldn't flatten the curve of the outbreak
+Coronavirus: Why Italy couldn't 'flatten the curve' of the outbreak

 "So that needs extensive testing in large numbers of people and manufacturing at a level of purity that passes regulatory agencies."

-He noted that it takes a long time to produce a vaccine as it has to go through numerous trials to make sure it doesn't have any negative impacts.
+He noted it takes a long time to produce a vaccine as it has to go through numerous trials to make sure it doesn't have any negative impacts.

 "This is a totally new virus that none of us have seen before and we're firstly looking at how patients respond to the virus.
 Pleasingly, some of the patients recover quite quickly," Professor Purcell said.